jpcarvallyo/FileUploader/README.md

 **Queue Management**: I chose to allow all files to upload concurrently instead of enforcing a strict queue.
 This kept the implementation simpler and closer to real-world needs for uploading multiple photos.

+**State Management**: Used `useRef` for non-reactive data (file metadata, cancellation functions) to avoid unnecessary re-renders, while using Jotai atoms for reactive state that should trigger UI updates.

+**Reactivity**: Implemented local state with XState actor subscriptions for button states (`hasFailedUploads`, `hasActiveUploads`) instead of pure Jotai atoms, as the atoms weren't reactive enough to individual actor state changes.

+**Type Safety**: Sacrificed some TypeScript strictness for ActorRef types to ensure build compatibility with XState v5, using `ActorRef<any, any>` instead of fully typed generics.

 **Styling**: Kept UI styling minimal and semantic, prioritizing clarity and state feedback over design polish.

 ## 🛠️ Development Notes